tcaiazzi/BGP_in_the_data_center_kathara/README.md

 ```

-To run the lab typing on terminal:
+To stop the lab, type on terminal:

 ```
 $ lclean